MaxSmeets/Eryndor/04-characters/gods/zyr.md

 ## Origins

-> *"Before time was measured, there was only the clash of Verdan and Mortis—wild, untamed life and the creeping stillness of decay.
+> *"Before time was measured—before beings with cognitive thought wandered the world—there was only the clash of Verdan and Mortis—wild, untamed life and the creeping stillness of decay.
 From their chaos, Zyr emerged, not to conquer, but to balance."*

 Zyr is the primordial deity who shaped the world from the violent collision of two fundamental forces:

 - **Verdan** — the essence of unchecked growth and vitality.
 - **Mortis** — the inevitability of decay and entropy.

+When the forces of life and decay threatened to tear the newborn world apart, Zyr intervened, actively taking on the responsibility as the divine keeper of balance.
+During his exploration of this chaotic realm, he discovered a sapling touched by both Verdan and Mortis—a tree with the potential to anchor the warring forces.
+Zyr nurtured this sapling into the **Heartwood**, the living nexus of balance at the center of **Nythra**.

+From the Heartwood's bark and the strength of Nythra's mightiest stags, Zyr carved the first **Wardens**—guardians who would lie dormant within the tree, awakening when the forest sensed danger.
+More Wardens can be awakened as needed to maintain the balance.

 Unlike gods who favor one force over the other, Zyr exists to ensure neither dominates.
-The world, in Zyr’s design, is a delicate scale—one that must never tip too far.
+The world, in Zyr's design, is a delicate scale—one that must never tip too far.

 ---